 Surgical Vein Removal

-These surgeries are not performed at the Northridge clinic.
-You must wear compression garments for 48 hours after surgery and return in one month for a follow-up exam.
+You'll need to wear compression garments for 48 hours after surgery.
+In one month, you'll return for a follow-up exam.